 Adding muscle is often easier said than done; it can require a whole new approach to training and eating.
-These three strong ladies can teach you how to do it!
+For women, the challenge can be even harder to gain muscle.
+Here’s 8 Ways To Help Women Gain Muscle.
+And we are going to ask three VERY strong ladies to teach you how to do it!

 For many women, getting motivated to weight train is easier than ever; after all, there are a wide range of health- and physique-related reasons to pick up the iron.
 Unfortunately, as women, we just don’t have the level of anabolic hormones in our body that men do, so building muscle is, and probably always will be, more challenging.
 This does not mean, however, that it’s impossible!
 It’s just going to take a strategic approach.

 Here to share some of their best tried-and-true muscle-building tips are the fit beauties from NLA.
 Listen, learn, and grow!

 From the 8 Ways To Help Women Gain Muscle this is KEY.
 The “eat no more than absolutely necessary” approach won’t suffice if you want to add muscle.
 In fact, figure pro and NLA-sponsored athlete Jessie Hilgenberg says eating enough is one of her top priorities, which is one reason why she leapt at the opportunity to show us what’s in her fridge.